oxipng/oxipng/README.md

 \* Note that oxipng is not a brute-force optimizer.
 This means that while higher optimization levels are almost always better or equal to lower levels, this is not guaranteed and it is possible in rare circumstances that a lower level may give a marginally smaller output.
-Similarly, using Zopfli compression (`-Z`) is not guaranteed to always be better than without.
+Similarly, using Zopfli compression (`-z`) is not guaranteed to always be better than without.

 ## Git integration via [pre-commit]